 JD: Yes and no, but it is true that things are changing quickly.
 With rising wealth, particularly in the real estate sector, we see opportunity for the development of forums independent of the establishment, independent of both the academy system and the government.
 So there are an increasing number of outlets, but ultimately, because power is still so centralized, joining the establishment still holds a lot of appeal, providing a lot of opportunities.
 I don’t know if there are parallels in Japan – of artists who in their youth try to break away, but end up later being drawn back in.

 RT: We do have some parallels.
 For example, Tokyo Geijutsu Daigaku [Tokyo University of the Arts], which is the equivalent of Central Academy of Fine Arts [in Beijing], started hiring several of the 60s, 70s artists and now, other contemporary artists too.

 JD: Let’s move away from China.
 Were there any women in Gutai?

 RT: Yes, there were several.
 Atsuko Tanaka, Yamazaki Tsuruko… there were women artists in the younger generation.
-Tanaka made Electric Dress.
-Yamazaki had an interesting use of materiality.
+While Tanaka made Electric Dress, Yamazaki had an interesting use of materiality.
 I think there was a shared interest in materiality and performance among the female artists.
 A cohesive kind of femininity.

 JD: Why did he have so much influence?

-JD: So what you’re saying is that they all had a propensity to experiment and were thus attracted to Yoshihara’s approach, because he enabled their experimentation.
+JD: So what you’re saying is that they all had a propensity to experiment and were thus attracted to Yoshihara’s methodology, because he enabled their experimentation.